TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Category/Index.rst

 *  `readOnly`
 *  `treeConfig`

 .. note::

    It is still possible to configure a category tree with `type=select` and `renderType=selectTree`.
 This configuration will still work, but it can in most cases be simplified by using the new :php:`category` TCA type.
+   However if you need to modifiy e. g. the `foreign_table_where` field, you need to replicate the category type configuration manually to do so.

 .. toctree::